ua-data7/introllms/docs/chatgpt_prompts.md

 Other LLM models (like [DALL-E](https://openai.com/product/dall-e-2){target=_blank} or [MidJourney](https://www.midjourney.com/){target=_blank}) produce images based on prompts.

 ChatGPT uses a form of syntax called [MarkDown](){target=_blank}

-!!!
-Tip "Grant ChatGPT access to the Internet"

-    By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.

-    There are extension tools, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend ChatGPT's reach to the internet.

-    What you're actually doing with this extension is automating the creation of a much larger promt message, which includes hyperlinks to resources on the internet.

 ## :simple-openai: Prompt Writing